influenzanet/influenzanet.github.io/docs/survey-engine/components/01-overview.md

 - input
 - numberInput
 - sliderNumeric, sliderNumericRange, sliderCategorical
-- 'option' : component describing an option in a list of possible choices
+- 'option' : component describing an option in a list of possible choices (see [Option](/option) page)

 ## Common Fields of components